Did you know: “The combined effects of ambient air pollution and household air pollution causes around 7 million premature deaths annually”

 A pollutant’s index value is basically its concentration expressed in terms of percentage of an applicable standard.
 An index for any given pollutant is its concentration expressed as a percentage of the relevant standard.
 The maximum value of sub-indices of each pollutant is taken to represent the overall AQI of the location.
 Breakpoint concentrations are defined by the NAAQS and results of epidemiological studies and depend on indicating the risk of adverse health effects of specific pollutants.
 Therefore, these breakpoints for each pollutant can vary.

 As per Indian AQI, primarily a health-related index is divided into six AQI categories, namely Good, Satisfactory, Moderately polluted, Poor, Very Poor, and Severe.

 Each of the above AQI categories represents a different health concern level.
-EPA (Environmental Protection Agency) has assigned a specific color to each category to make it easier for people to understand the level of pollution in their communities.
-For example, the green color means that conditions are “good and unhealthy for sensitive groups,” while maroon color means that the environment is hazardous and emergency actions need to be taken.
+EPA (Environmental Protection Agency) has assigned a specific colour to each category to make it easier for people to understand the level of pollution in their communities.
+For example, the green colour means that conditions are “good and unhealthy for sensitive groups,” while maroon colour means that the environment is hazardous and emergency actions need to be taken.

 – Air Quality Index (AQI) helps in explaining how to plan activities around air quality and help us live the healthiest lives possible.
 Hence, learning to read and interpret the AQI is the first step in engaging with our health and air quality.